wdporter/i-am-that-vuepress/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 creator; Vishnu, the preserver and Shiva, the destroyer.">Vishnu</span> and
 <span data-tippy-content="One of the gods of the Hindu trinity — Brahma, the
 creator; Vishnu, the preserver; and Shiva, the destroyer.
 Shiva actually means auspicious, propitious.
-Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creation.
-Shiva is absolute love of the ‘I-principle’ in a man.
+Destruction of the cosmos by the god Shiva is a propitious act, for destruction precedes creation.
+Shiva is absolute love of the “I-principle” in a man.
 As a destroyer, he brings about the total annihilation of the human ego.">Shiva</span> and use Hindu approaches and imagery.
 Kindly tell us — what is the experience behind your words?
 What reality do they refer to?